 In the government-wide financial statements, the unmatured principal of long-term debt and compensated absences are reported in the statement of position.
 Interest expense for long-term debt, including accrued interest payable, is reported in the statement of activities.
-For warrants (bonds) issued after October 1, 2002, the related premiums and discounts are amortized under accrual accounting and the annual amortization of these accruals is included in the statement of activities.
+Premiums and discounts are amortized under accrual accounting and the annual amortization of these accruals is included in the statement of activities.
 The unamortized portion is reported as an asset on the statement of net position.

-In the fund financial statements, bond premiums and the face amount of debt issued during the year are reported as an other financing source.
+In the fund financial statements, warrant premiums and the face amount of debt issued during the year are reported as an other financing source.
 Debt issuance costs are not deducted from the amount reported as an other financing source but are reported as debt service expenditures.
 Any discount is reported as an other financing use.
 Expenditures for debt principal, interest and related costs are reported in the fiscal year payment is made.
 The balance sheet does not reflect a liability for long-term debt.